KIRANKUMAR7296/JavaScript/README.md

 Javascript accepts both double quotes `""` and single quotes `''`.

+Javascript is a `Dynamically` typed language.

+The type of a variable is checked during `run time`.

 ### Data Types
 ```javascript
 var name = "Kirankumar";            # String